3.4 Writing To Persuade

 Avoiding Ad-Speak

-“Ad-speak” refers to the kind of language often used in advertisements.
+“Ad-Speak” refers to the kind of language often used in advertisements.
 Its aim is to convince consumers to buy something, whether they need it or not, hopefully without thinking too much about it.
 Because we hear this kind of rhetoric all the time, it easily becomes a habit to use it ourselves.
 We must break this habit when communicating in professional contexts.

 Ad-Speak tends to use strategies such as